PI: Willem Mulder, Ph.D.

 I obtained an M.Sc. in Chemistry from the Utrecht University (2001) and a Ph.D. in Biomedical Engineering from the Eindhoven University of Technology (2006).

-In 2006, directly after my recruitment to Icahn School of Medicine at Mount Sinai (ISMMS) in New York, I founded the Nanomedicine lab, one of four programs within Sinai’s Translational and Molecular Imaging Institute.
-Since January 2012, I distribute my research activities between ISMMS and the AMC in Amsterdam.
+In 2006, directly after my recruitment to Icahn School of Medicine at Mount Sinai (ISMMS) in New York, I founded the Nanomedicine lab, one of four programs within Sinai’s Biomedical Engineering and Imaging Institute.
+Since January 2012, I distribute my research activities between ISMMS and the Netherlands, first at the AMC in Amsterdam and since 2018 at the Eindhoven University of Technology.
 This has been a successful setup, allowing fluid exchange of resources, knowhow and personnel between both places.